solana-foundation/developer-content/content/guides/token-extensions/transfer-hook.md

   4 passing (3s)
 ```

-If you do not want to use JS to create your token you can also use the cli like
+If you do not want to use javascript to create your token, you can also use the
-so after you deployed your program:
+`spl-token` command from the Solana CLI after you deployed your program:

 ```bash
 spl-token --program-id TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb create-token --transfer-hook yourTransferHookProgramId